stevek-ngdata/lilyproject/process/server/README.txt

 From within the same directory as this README.txt, execute:

 With standard configuration:
-/path/to/kauri-trunk/kauri.sh run -l warn
+/path/to/kauri-trunk/kauri.sh run

-The '-l warn' argument makes that all warn-level logging is displayed on the console, which is useful for local test usage.

 With custom configuration:
-/path/to/kauri-trunk/kauri.sh run -l warn -c myconf:conf
+/path/to/kauri-trunk/kauri.sh run -c myconf:conf

 You can start as many of these processes as you want.
 By default the server sockets are bound to ephemeral ports, so there will be no conflicts.